opensoars/ytmp3dl-core/README.md

 Logger, more try catch

 Front-end features.
 Which will be maintained in a new project repo..
-More info soon.
+More info soon. [ytmp3dl-server](https://github.com/opensoars/ytmp3dl-server) will be used in the process of creating user friendly experiences.

 Download retries, where will they be handled?